Vanilla-OS/handbook/README.md

 article along with the original author names.
 - Once you ensured that everything looks correct, open a new pull request for the translated guide.

+## Testing the guide locally using jekyll

+- You can install **jekyll** from this [page](https://jekyllrb.com/docs/installation/).
+- Clone your forked repository using `git` or `gh`.
+- Add the guide to the correct destination in the cloned directory.
+- Run `jekyll build` to build the page to `./_site` once.
+Then you can either test the pages manually or use the `jekyll serve` command.
+- Run `jekyll serve` to build your site any time a source file changes and serve it locally.
+	- Navigate to `http://127.0.0.1:4000/` in your browser to preview and test the page.
+- Now, commit the changes using `git` and create a PR in GitHub.

 ## Discussions